Timmins Growth Management Study

 A GMS is meant to guide decision-making and policy development related to growth management, land needs, and long-term planning for municipal services.

-Timmins Growth Management Study will accomplish the following:
+Timmins Growth Management Study:

-- Explore the economic and demographic factors that may impact growth potential for Timmins.
+• Explores the economic and demographic factors that may impact growth potential for Timmins.

-- Prepare an urban land needs analysis to determine if Timmins has a sufficient supply of land to accommodate forecasted growth.
+• Prepares an urban land needs analysis to determine if Timmins has a sufficient supply of land to accommodate forecasted growth.
 This would include an assessment of future housing, commercial, and employment area land needs.

 City's undertake a Growth Management Study in order to manage growth and development in a sustainable and organized way.
-The study will help coordinate infrastructure investments to the year 2051, ensuring that the city and community are ready to thrive.
+The study will help coordinate infrastructure investments to the year 2056, ensuring that the city and community are ready to thrive.

 Work Plan